A smiling woman and man sitting in a field with tall garlic plants, holding a bunch of turnips.

 Locally produced and naturally grown food has unmatched flavor.
 Freshly harvested produce is not only better tasting, it has more intact nutrients.
 It’s been a fulfilling journey to share the harvest with family and community.

-Wes’s grandfather, Orie Johnson (far right) outside Johnson & Binford Farm Store, located at Douglas & West Street in Wichita, circa late 1930’s
+Wes’s grandfather, Orie Johnson (far right) outside Johnson & Binford Farm Store, located at Douglas & West Street in Wichita in the 1930’s

 Wes with his father, Harold Johnson, in the greenhouse at Johnson’s Garden Center on W. 13th Street in Wichita in 1979